-Since measurement began our 12-month forecasts have averaged -6.6% less than used values across all vehicle ids, and the most recent results show November 2023 12/20 forecasts being +1.2% more than November 2024 12/20 used values, with all major sectors now on target apart from City Car (the considerable reduction in accuracy in 2022 was as a result of record breaking used value increases of over +30% within six months in 2021).
-Forecasts have now been on target on average for the past 15 months.
+Since measurement began our 12-month forecasts have averaged -6.6% less than used values across all vehicle ids, and the most recent results show December 2023 12/20 forecasts being just -0.1% less than December 2024 12/20 used values, with all major sectors still on target apart from City Car (-8.9%) The considerable reduction in accuracy in 2022 was as a result of record breaking used value increases of over +30% within six months in 2021.
+Forecasts have now been on target on average for the past 16 months.